Effective permeabilities for flow through anisotropic microscopic geometries: Introduction

 This limit is then considered the upscaled unknown and the objective of the homogenisation procedure is to determine the system of (differential) equations satisfied by the limit $u$ and proving that \eqref{eq:lim} in fact holds.
-In this context, for flow problems, the well-known Darcy law, first introduced empirically by \cite{Darcy}, plays an important role, by giving a relation between the flow and the characteristics of the porous medium via the permeability tensor $\mathbf{K}$, i.e.
+In this context, the well-known Darcy law for flow problems, which was first introduced empirically by \cite{Darcy}, plays an important role, by giving a relation between the flow and the characteristics of the porous medium via the permeability tensor $\mathbf{K}$, i.e.

 where $v$ is the Darcy velocity, $p$ the pressure, $f$ an external force and $\mu>0$ is the viscosity.
-As a result of periodic homogenisation, the entries of the permeability tensor $\mathbf{K}$ are given by certain averages over the periodicity cells involving the solutions to auxiliary flow problems stated on the periodicity cell.
+As a result of periodic homogenisation, the entries of the permeability tensor $\mathbf{K}$ are given by certain averages over the periodicity cells involving the solutions to auxiliary flow problems stated on these cells.
 Analytical expressions for the permeabilities for an arrangement of cylinders (representing fibrous media with parallel cylindrical fibres) were derived in \cite{Boutin} using homogenisation in periodic media and the self-consistent method.
 It has to be noted that the empirical Darcy law does not rely on any periodicity assumption.
 Nonetheless, in what follows, we give a mathematical justification of the Darcy law in periodic porous media, which allows also to give an explicit formulation for the permeability tensor $\mathbf{K}$ in terms of rotation matrices and transversal and longitudinal permeabilities.

 An approach based on rotation matrices and analytical expressions for transversal and longitudinal permeabilities was employed for simulation of blood flow through coiled aneurysms in \cite{romero_bhathal_modeling_2023,romero_bhathal_towards_2023,Horvat2024}.
 However, in these works only the diagonal terms of the permeability matrix $\mathbf{K}$ were considered.
 The objective of this work is first to assess if the effective permeability can be modelled by certain explicit formulas for the transversal and longitudinal permeabilities, and to what extent the rotational transformation associated with analytical expressions for permeability allows to model effectively the permeability tensor of anisotropic fibre-like microscopic geometries, with a particular emphasis on coiled aneurysms.
 The validation permeabilities are computed from expressions for the permeability based on solutions to cell problems (potentially with slight modifications, namely oversampling, see below) assuming that the fibre-like anisotropic media exhibit a quasi-periodic behaviour.
 In \cref{sec:permeability}, we propose a numerical validation of the permeability for anisotropic microscopic geometries, and apply it to a realistic coil in \cref{sec.TrueCoil}, while in \cref{sec:Numerical}, we use the modelled permeability matrix $\mathbf{K}$ to compute the flow in complex geometries using the Darcy equation.